mklabs/vimfiles/readme.md

 The `ftplugin/*/*.xpt.vim` files are actually snippet definition files for xptemplate.
 Feel free to browse them or edit them in your own fork.

-In this repository, they're written using two-spaces indent.
-Though it can be easily fixed after being placed with tools like [prettier](https://github.com/prettier/prettier)
+In this repository, they're written using two-spaces indent with semi-colon.
+Though it can be easily fixed after being replaced with tools like [prettier](https://github.com/prettier/prettier)

+Some snippets don't have semi colons as they are designed to be use, in some place, where semi-colons are not desired.
+Such as `()` which expands to anonymous arrow functions.

 Right now, there's quite a few snippets tailored for JavaScript development using es6 syntax and mocha definitions.

+Also, huhe thanks to [torgeir/vim](https://github.com/torgeir/vim) for the `req` snippet, which replace and strip down the basename part of the required module.
+In addition to that, quite a few snippet (namely for mocha) have been borrowed from his repository.

 ## Credits